Aakarshan-369/aws-ec2-test-node/README.md

 implemented to easily handle potential server failures.
 - A low latency MongoDB NoSQL document-based database was chosen to store the news feed data, deployed on the Atlas cloud cluster and accessed via the Mongoose database client.

+# Run Locally

+## Client
+- install `nodejs` along with `npm`
+- clone repository using `git clone https://github.com/Aakarshan-369/aws-ec2-test-node/`
+- cd into client by `cd client`
+- run `npm install` to install the dependencies
+- run `npm start` to run the local development server :)

+## Backend

+- install `nodejs` along with `npm`
+- clone repository using `git clone https://github.com/Aakarshan-369/aws-ec2-test-node/`
+- cd into server by `cd server`
+- run `npm install` to install the dependencies
+- run `npm start` to run the local development server :)
+- Mongodb atlas would require additional IP configuration for security reasons.